 - Behavioral experiments – This strategy is employed when you’re about to embark on a task.
 Your therapist will ask you to predict what might happen during the task, and then together you go over whether that prediction came true.

-CBT is a well-researched and established short-term therapy.
+CBT is an evidence-based and established short-term therapy.
 It can help you with the connections between your thoughts, feelings, and emotions and teach you how they all affect one another.

-If you think CBT, or any of the services we offer, would work well for whatever you’re currently going through, we’d love to help.
+If you think CBT, or any of the therapy options, would work well for whatever you’re currently going through, we’d love to help.

 Contact us to learn more, or feel free to request a session.